Pontificia Universidad Católica Argentina

 UCA is a private university located in the Puerto Madero neighborhood, on the banks of the river.
 The neighborhood is lively with an assortment of theaters, restaurants, and museums.
 The university is one of the most modern urban campus in Argentina and has several schools and faculties, among them Journalism and International Relations.
 Approximately 13,000 students attend the Buenos Aires UCA campus and there are 200-300 international students enrolled each semester.

 Please keep in mind that Argentina is on the Southern Hemisphere academic calendar which means that KU's Fall semester is their Spring semester and vice versa.
+The KU Fall semester is their Semester II and KU Spring semester is their Semester I.

 Students can view the UCA academic calendar on their website.